To dismiss an employee legally in the UK, you must ensure you have a valid reason for doing so. You must also take care to follow a fair procedure.

 1. Follow your disciplinary procedure

-With the exception of gross misconduct, very rarely can you jump immediately to terminating an employee’s contract.
+With the exception of gross misconduct, you can rarely jump immediately to terminating an employee’s contract.

 Before you dismiss someone, you must ensure you’ve followed your disciplinary procedure, as set out in your disciplinary policy, providing warnings and opportunities to improve conduct.

-Be very careful not to rush through this procedure because of a desire to remove the individual from the organisation as quickly as possible.
+Be very careful not to rush through this procedure out of a desire to remove the individual from the organisation as quickly as possible.

 2. Take notes and gather evidence